-At the discretion of Minnesota Housing, any failure to comply with Minnesota Housing's Fair Housing policies or Tenant Selection Plan Guidelines, procedures, or requirements may be penalized according to Minnesota Housing's Fair Housing policy, up to and including disqualification of the application.
-In addition, under the HTC program, Minnesota Housing may impose up to a -35 point penalty on future HTC developments to all parties involved in ownership and/or management on the development(s) that are found in non-compliance.
+At the sole discretion of Minnesota Housing, any failure to comply with Minnesota Housing's Fair Housing policies or Tenant Selection Plan Guidelines, procedures, or requirements may be penalized according to Minnesota Housing's Fair Housing policy, up to and including disqualification of the application.
+In addition, under the HTC program, Minnesota Housing may impose up to a negative 35 point penalty on future HTC developments to all parties involved in ownership and/or management on the development(s) that are found in non-compliance.
 The penalty points will be in effect for four funding rounds (generally two calendar years) following notification of the assessment of the negative points by Minnesota Housing.
-This also applies to HTC projects financed by tax exempt volume limited bonds, owners, and managers.
+This also applies to HTC projects financed by tax-exempt volume limited bonds, owners, and managers.

-Non-Compliance with Minnesota Housing's Compliance Policies, Procedures, and/or Requirements Failure to comply with Minnesota Housing's compliance policies, procedures, or requirements after repeated notices may be considered an unacceptable practice and result in negative points or ineligibility.
+Non-Compliance with Minnesota Housing's Compliance Policies, Procedures, and/or Requirements Failure to comply with Minnesota Housing's compliance policies, procedures, or requirements after repeated notices may be considered an unacceptable practice and result in negative points or ineligibility to receive an award or allocation of HTCs.

-1. On the date of submission of an application for an award or allocation of HTCs, if the applicant or any party with an identity of interest with the applicant who will have an ownership interest in the proposed development has been issued a notice of failure to comply involving any of the following violations but has not submitted an acceptable plan and timeline to correct by the response due date, Minnesota Housing may impose a penalty up to -35 points under Unacceptable Practices.
+- On the date of submission of an application for an award or allocation of HTCs, if the applicant, or any party with an identity of interest with the applicant who will have an ownership interest in the proposed development, has been issued a notice of failure to comply involving any of the following violations but has not submitted an acceptable plan and timeline to correct by the response due date, Minnesota Housing may impose a penalty up to negative35 points under Unacceptable Practices. - a.

-- a.
 Failed minimum set-aside - b.
-Any Exigent Health and Safety violation under Uniform Physical Conditions Standards - c.
-Owner is charging rent on any HTC unit that exceeds the allowable rent limit or has violated Minnesota Housing's policy limiting rent increases to once annually (as stated in Section 5.01 of the Housing Tax Credit Compliance Guide). - d.
-HTC unit rented to an ineligible household (i.e., household not properly certified, over income at initial occupancy, or ineligible full-time student) - e.
+Any Exigent Health and Safety violation under Uniform Physical Conditions Standards - Owner is charging rent on any HTC unit that exceeds the allowable rent limit or has violated Minnesota Housing's policy limiting rent increases to once annually (as stated in Section 5.01 of the Housing Tax Credit Compliance Guide). - d.
+HTC unit rented to an ineligible household (e.g., household not properly certified, over income at initial occupancy, or ineligible full-time student) - e.
 Project not available to the general public - f.
-Owner failed to respond to agency request for inspection - g.
-Other Compliance violations as determined by Minnesota Housing - 2.
-On the date of submission of an application for an award or allocation of HTCs, if the applicant or development, 1) has been reported to IRS by Minnesota Housing or a suballocator as no longer in compliance, nor participating in section 42 program on line 11p of IRS form 8823 and has not taken steps to bring the property back into compliance to the satisfaction of Minnesota Housing or the suballocator, or 2) is on Minnesota Housing's or a suballocator's list of Properties Not in Good Standing in the Extended Use Period and has not taken steps to bring the property back into compliance to the satisfaction, the applicant may receive a penalty up to -35 points or be deemed ineligible to receive an allocation of HTCs.
+Owner failed to respond to Minnesota Housing request for inspection - g.
+Other compliance violations as determined by Minnesota Housing - 2.
+On the date of submission of an application for an award or allocation of HTCs, if the applicant or development, 1) has been reported to IRS by Minnesota Housing or a suballocator as no longer in compliance, nor participating in Section 42 program as indicated on line 11p of IRS form 8823 and has not taken steps to bring the property back into compliance to the satisfaction of Minnesota Housing or the suballocator, or 2) is on Minnesota Housing's or a suballocator's list of Properties Not in Good Standing in the Extended Use Period and has not taken steps to bring the property back into compliance to the satisfaction of Minnesota Housing or the suballocator, the applicant may receive a penalty up to negative35 points or be deemed ineligible to receive an award or allocation of HTCs.